osteele/osteele.com/wp/wp-content/plugins/theme-test-drive/readme.txt

 You can also preview any theme by adding "?theme=xxx" to your blog URL.
 For example http://www.myblog.com/?theme=Default

-Changelog:

-v2.7: WP 2.7 cleanup and security update

-v2.6: Added user access level

-v2.5.2: removed the thumbnail preview

-v2.5:
-- Easy theme installation: Install your themes using a built in installer
-- Ability to use folder name as well as "?theme=xxx" paramter for instant preview (thanks Michael Stewart!)

-v2.0:
-- Instant theme preview using a live thumbnail preview
-- Added ?theme=xxx to your URL's to preview the desired theme.
-Example http://www.myblog.com/?theme=Default

 Plugin by Vladimir Prelovac.
-Need a <a href="http://www.prelovac.com/vladimir/services">WordPress Expert</a>?
+Need a <a href="http://www.prelovac.com/vladimir/services">WordPress Consultant</a>?

+== Changelog ==

+= 2.7.4 =
+* WordPress 2.8 compatibilty

+= 2.7.3 =
+* Fixed the problem with access level update

+= 2.7 =
+* WP 2.7 cleanup and security update

+= 2.5 =
+* Easy theme installation: Install your themes using a built in installer
+* Ability to use folder name as well as "?theme=xxx" paramter for instant preview (thanks Michael Stewart!)

 == Installation ==